 When we would find the perfect camping spot, my parents would first tie Bonnie and Randy, both toddlers, by a tether to the picnic table – This just makes me smile remembering it for some reason – then Ray and I were sent in search of firewood while my mom and dad wrestled the tent up.
 That tent served us well for more than twenty-five years.
-When my parents built their cabin in Indian River, it was home base.
-It met its end there, in Indian River at the claws of a grizzly.
+When my parents built their cabin at Indian River, it was home base.
+It met its end there, at Indian River at the claws of a grizzly.

 Once the tent was pitched, the Coleman stove set up, and the stew bubbling away, my dad would release the little kids and take us exploring.
 We would wander down by whatever lake or river we had pitched camp.
 We would play at the edge.
 Searching for “gold.”
 Digging canals and diverting water was our favorite past time.
 My dad scouted fishing spots for the next day.

 Dinner was served in cold black enamel bowls, and eaten with sturdy camping utensils.
 Washed in the river with sand, laid to dry on the picnic table.
 After dinner we would stoke up the fire, no s’mores in those days, just sticks to poke the flames.
 My dad and mom would finally relax, drink Amaretto from cold metal cups and my dad would tease and tell stories.
 Finally, the four of us kids were put to bed, the feel of the sleeping bag, fluffy, puffy, comfy and cool.
 It took a few minutes to warm up.
 We giggled and laughed and drifted off to sleep.
 My parents had a few minutes alone in front of the fire.

 Waking up, the tent was always warm, overheated, the sun having been beating down on the canvas, the breath of six people made it steamy as well.
 My parents were up and dressed already, coffee perking on the stove.
 A big breakfast in the works.
 My dad had the tackle box laid out, flies, hooks, spinners and lures… sorting and organizing.